petrapoklukar/Eye-Tracker/README.md

 * a few examples of screenshots and corresponding .JSON files,
 * the full report (in Slovene) of the progress and attained knowledge during the internship.

-Special thanks to Frac Novak and Computer Systems Department at Institute of Jožef Stefan for making this internship possible as well as to Rok Bajec who kindly helped me with C# and Visual Studio.
+Special thanks to Franc Novak and Computer Systems Department at Institute of Jožef Stefan for making this internship possible as well as to Rok Bajec who kindly helped me with C# and Visual Studio.

 ### Author: Petra Poklukar